menkom/Microservice-Spring-Keycloak/README.md

 docker cp keycloak:/tmp/realm-export.json /your/local/machine/path
 ```

+But error on Keycloak docker container start mean that we have a problem anyway.
+It is because of scripts in exported file.
+To enable scripts we need to add environmental variables:
+ * KC_FEATURES: scripts
+ * KC_SPI_UPLOAD_SCRIPTS_ENABLED: true

+But if you still have error on start you need to enable debug logs with command: `start-dev --verbose`

+In my case I have to delete policy field `authorizationSettings.policies` with `type:js` which contained script code.

 #### Keycloak administration scope entities that you have to know to be able to use it.

 From general to specific